CD-Squared-Tech/portfolio-template/README.md

 ## Updating the Website

-To update the live hosted version of the website, use the source control tab (VSCode) and commit the changes to GitHub so that Netlify can auto-deploy for you (you must set up continuous deployment).
+To update the live hosted version of the website, use the source control tab (VSCode) and commit the changes to GitHub.
+This will allow Netlify to auto-deploy for you, assuming you have set up continuous deployment.
 We recommend that your projects hosted herein have links to the live hosted projects (Netlify or otherwise).

-**Pro Tip**: If you make an update and don't see any changes, sometimes you must clear your browsing cookies, data, etc. to avoid reloading outdated file attributes.
+**Pro Tip**: If you make an update and don't see any changes, sometimes you must clear your browsing cookies, data, etc., to avoid reloading outdated file attributes.

 ## Contributing